 - Set oven temperature to 375 degrees - don't remove loaves.
 Again, make sure you remove towel.

-- Bake for 35 to 40 minutes until golden brown.
+- Bake for 30 minutes until golden brown.